-SAP HANA Cloud Platform provides basic authentication and authorization services to applications running on the platform.
+SAP Cloud Platform provides basic authentication and authorization services to applications running on the platform.
 For more information, see Securing Applications.
-In terms of authentication, the primary mechanism supported in SAP HANA Cloud Platform is Security Assertion Markup Language (SAML) 2.0.
-If you use SAML 2.0, SAP HANA Cloud Platform acts as a service provider (SP), and an external system acts as an identity provider (IDP).
-By default, any application running on SAP HANA Cloud Platform can use SAP ID service as an identity provider.
+In terms of authentication, the primary mechanism supported in SAP Cloud Platform is Security Assertion Markup Language (SAML) 2.0.
+If you use SAML 2.0, SAP Cloud Platform acts as a service provider (SP), and an external system acts as an identity provider (IDP).
+By default, any application running on SAP Cloud Platform can use SAP ID service as an identity provider.
 This means that any user registered in SAP Community Network (SCN) can be authenticated by SAP ID service and use the application.
 This can be very convenient for applications that target the SCN members.
 However, for applications targeting corporate business users which do not have SCN accounts, this will require creation of user accounts in SCN.

 Alternatively, companies can use an IDP located in their corporate network.
 SAP provides its own IDP.
 For more information about the SAP IDP, see SAP Single Sign-On.
 This IDP can have direct access to the users’ identity information.
 The limitation in this case is that users can authenticate with the on-premise IDP when they are in the corporate network only.

-SAP HANA Cloud Platform provides a user management API (UM API) to applications since they need to access user identity information.
+SAP Cloud Platform provides a user management API (UM API) to applications since they need to access user identity information.
 At the moment, the application can access identity information about the currently logged-in user only.
 However, most business applications require searching of users by different criteria and the retrieval of user details.

 Thus we have the following new requirements: